alphagov/paste-html-to-govspeak/docs/functionality-overview.md

 Copying from the edit interface provided a good copy and pasting experience, with semantic markup copied and converted.

-The only issue we discovered was that nested lists appear with invalid HTML, we have [a workaround][gdocs-list-workaround] for this.
+We discovered, and resolved, a couple of issues relating to lists.
+The first being that [list items contained paragraph markup][li-paragraph].
+The second that [nested lists appear with invalid HTML][gdocs-list-workaround].

 ### Previewing a document